G a r y W o l f s t o n e L a w O f f i c e s

 Harvard Law School

-Since December 1997, Professor Lawrence Lessig has been the focal point of the litigation in U.S. v.
+In December 1997, Professor Lawrence Lessig became the focal point of the litigation in U.S. v.
 Microsoft.
 Judge Thomas Penfield Jackson appointed Mr. Lessig to serve as Special Master in the case, and Microsoft objected almost immediately.

-Now, as of February 12, 1998, David Boies, a computer illiterate attorney in New York, has been retained to prosecute the Justice Department's case against Mircrosoft.
+As of February 12, 1998, David Boies, a computer illiterate attorney in New York,was retained to prosecute the Justice Department's case against Mircrosoft.

 Lessig is new at Harvard Law School.
 He made a lateral transfer from the University of Chicago Law School and is a graduate of Yale Law School.
-At Harvard, Mr. Lessig is teaching a seminar entitled "High Tech Entrepreneur" with Prof. Jonathan Zittrain (HLS '95).
-Lessig has written numerous scholarly articles and is currently working on a book exploring Internet regulation.
+At Harvard, Mr. Lessig was teaching a seminar entitled "High Tech Entrepreneur" with Prof. Jonathan Zittrain (HLS '95).
+Lessig has written numerous scholarly articles and was working on a book exploring Internet regulation.

 According to James V. Girmaldi, a Seattle journalist based in Washington, D.C., David Boies, the man hired by the government to take on Microsoft, does not know how to use a computer; does not know how to retrieve his own e-mail; and does not surf the web!